na-na-hi/renget/archive/creamsan.md

 ### Browser extension:

+Check out the link as it explains why we do this: https://rentry.org/stscript#html5-minigames-and-hacking-stscript Thanks again to stscript anon for sharing how to enable JS with STScript.

 1. First, install a user script browser extension.
 I use ViolentMonkey.
 Other similar extensions should work too.
 Just search the Firefox Addons page or Chrome Web Store.
 These are all the ones I know:
 - Violentmonkey
 - Tampermonkey